Chapter 96

 The Colonels played their hearts out the 2nd half.
 There had rarely been hitting like the spectators witnessed that afternoon.
 Despite the ferocity of play, the officials said later in a post-game interview that it was as clean a game as they'd ever witnessed.
 Centre had 3 penalties for 25 yards, one for holding and 2 for jumping offsides.
 Harvard had 2 for 10 yards, both for being offsides.
 As in the previous encounters between the 2 squads, there was always a helping hand to pick up an opponent.

 With the score still at 24-3 and 5 minutes left in the 3rd quarter, Centre held the Crimson after 3 runs had picked up only 4 yards.
-Harvard punted to Covey, who returned it 43 yards, being brought down by sophomore M.W.
+Gehrke punted to Covey, who returned it 42 yards, being brought down by sophomore M.W.
 Greenough, who was the last man between the speedy back and the goal.
+Covington had electrified the crowd by cutting in and out of defenders, pivoting once when it seemed certain that he would be brought down which caused 2 Crimson defenders to collide, taking themselves out of the play.

 Red gathered the team around him and urged them on for a maximal effort, shouting as they broke apart, "We are Centre!"

+Red wasn't known for his motivation like the previous captains, Bo and Army.
+Bo had led by both emotion and action, Army by his quiet determination and steadying influence.
 For Red, it was mainly his example on the field.
 He was a bull amongst boys when he got riled up, and now he was ready to show some people how Centre played football, no matter the circumstances, no matter the score.

 The Centre "Six" had started little bursts of music, time after time, halting for- "Go!"